Soup Holidays in our Calendar

 Soup Facts

-We all love soups don't we.
-In fact how could we not love soup since we've all been raised eating it.
+We all love soups don't we?
+In fact how could we not since we've all been raised eating it.
 Every country in the world has soup recipes and family traditions from long ago.
-In fact it's no surprise that soup is probably the oldest form of food right up there with bread.
+In fact it comes as no surprise that soup is probably the oldest form of food right up there with bread.
 Here are some fun soup facts that history tell us.

 - Soup can be dated back to about 6000 B.C. and was first made of hippopotamus.